MD

 Always with tongue in cheek.

-It's a newspaper clipping from January 1967 in Toronto's Yorkville at the height of the hippie movement.
+This newspaper clipping is from January 1967 in Toronto's Yorkville at the height of the hippie movement.

 There I was bare foot, wearing glasses to cover up my eye infection, playing my friend Jazz's guitar.